Moore-Institute-4-Plastic-Pollution-Res/One4All/paper/paper.md

                     mongo_collection = "mongo_collection")
 ```

-Download data from the cloud services using the ‘remote_download’ function.
-Replace the pertaining placeholders with your information.

 ## Workflow Overview

 Consisting of an R package and an R shiny application, this portal was designed to enhance data validation and management processes by employing a set of functions that read a set of rules from a ‘CSV’ or ‘Excel’ file to validate a dataset.
 The set of rules comes from a [rules sheet](https://github.com/Moore-Institute-4-Plastic-Pollution-Res/Microplastic_Data_Portal/blob/main/code/validator/www/microplastic_images/One4AllValidator_rules.csv), which is a csv file that contains the following fields: name, description, dataset, valid example, severity, and rule.
 The dataset is an optional field when the file is separated into multiple sheets or files (Figure 11).

 ![A screenshot showing a subset of the rules sheet applied in the One4All portal, which comprises a total of 165 rules.
 The validator app includes sample rules, a valid data example, and an invalid data example, all available for users to download and view.\label{fig:example11}](manuscriptimages/One4AllRulesSheet.png)

 Start by structuring the configuration file using the template from the [Microplastic Data Portal](https://github.com/Moore-Institute-4-Plastic-Pollution-Res/Microplastic_Data_Portal/blob/main/code/validator/example_config.yml).
 Replace the hashed placeholders with your information to determine fields such as where to share and download the data.
-An additional layer of security can be implemented by creating a ‘valid_key’ which will require users to provide an input key when sharing their validated data (Figure 12).
+An additional layer of security can be implemented by creating a ‘valid_key’ which will require users to provide an input key when sharing their validated data.

 ```yaml
 default: